traumverloren/haute-codeture/haute-codeture.md

 ---

-[.build-lists: true]

 # Build a MQTT Broker

+* Need access to port 1883
-1. Heroku → Digital Ocean
+* Heroku → Digital Ocean
-2. Implement Broker

 ^Like I mentioned before, I had deployed my app on heroku but unfortunately could access the ports I needed